DouglasUrner/Recipes/soup/hot-and-sour-soup.md

 1. Add mushrooms, corn and tomatoes.
 Cook until heated through, about 3 minutes.
 1. Drop in tofu by spoonfuls, add spinach, and cook just until heated through, about 1 minute.
 1. Ladle soup into bowls and sprinkle with crushed red pepper and/or freshly ground black pepper, if desired.

+## Notes

+* The vegetables are choosen mostly for color – in other words, use what you like or what looks good to you or what you have on hand.